open/close all folders

 - Ragnar Tørnquist, the creator of The Longest Journey series, stated on numerous occasions that Crow is his favorite character in the series.

-- Averted by Hideo Kojima, whose favourite characters in the games are not given favouritism whatsoever.
+- Hideo Kojima is notable for not giving his favorite characters any favoritism in his games.
 His favourite boss character is the extremely obscure Running Man from Metal Gear 2: Solid Snake who is never seen or even mentioned again after his one battle (probably because his affection extended mostly to the game mechanics involved in his battle themselves).
-His favourite main character is Raiden, who gets Demoted to Extra in Metal Gear Solid 4 and appears in a game written and designed by another team with no connection to him in Metal Gear Rising: Revengeance.
+His favourite main character is Raiden, who gets Demoted to Extra in Metal Gear Solid 4 and has since only appeared in Metal Gear Rising: Revengeance, a game written and designed by another team with no connection to Kojima whatsoever.

 - BlazBlue gives us Noel Vermillion.
 She's the mascot character of the series, and admitted favorite of Arc System Works producer Toshimichi Mori.
 She even became the central character in BlazBlue: Continuum Shift.
 The only thing saving her from Creator's Pet status is that the fans don't (mostly) hate her.

 - Tomonobu Itagaki has gone on record to say, several times, Kasumi from the Dead or Alive series is his daughter, while showing no personal or close concern from any other character he has created or directed during his days at Team Ninja / Koei-Tecmo.
-The man was very protective of Kasumi too, openly admitting she would never appear in Ninja Gaiden, claiming Kasumi was too pure and wasn’t the type to engage in the same bloody works as Ryu Haybusa, allowing her less morally inclined sister, and almost as popular, Ayane to appear instead.
-Long after Itagaki had left Team Ninja, Kasumi started making cameos in Ninja Gaiden, becoming fully playable in Ninja Gaiden III, soaking herself in blood as much as Ryu and Ayane.
+The man was very protective of Kasumi too, openly admitting she would never appear in Ninja Gaiden, claiming Kasumi was too pure and wasn’t the type to engage in the same bloody works as Ryu Haybusa, allowing her less morally inclined (and almost as popular) sister Ayane to appear instead.
+Long after Itagaki had left Team Ninja, Kasumi started making cameos in Ninja Gaiden, becoming fully playable in Ninja Gaiden III and soaking herself in blood as much as Ryu and Ayane.

 - The Jaegers from Girl Genius are apparently so loved by the authors that they keep involving in the plot.
 Not that anyone's complaining.